GLIMS-RGI/rgi_user_guide/docs/regions/rgi19.md

 Most RGI6 outlines where compiled by {cite:t}`Bliss2013` based on topographical maps from the Antarctic Digital Database {cite:p}`add2000` (see {cite:t}`Bliss2013` for details).
 For RGI7, most peripheral islands where remapped and corrected for problematic georeferencing issues (shifts, deformation, etc. See [github discussion](https://github.com/GLIMS-RGI/rgi7_scripts/issues/61)).
 Several wrongly mapped icebergs and other bodies where removed.
 Altogether, area changes are small (+0.1%) but the usability of the inventory has considerably improved.

-An important discussion about RGI outlines in region 19 has originated from two recent publications: {cite:t}`Millan2022` and Hock et al (in press), opening the question whether certain outlines in RGI belong to the ice sheet or to the mountain glaciers category.
-We acknowledge the need for discussion and coordination within the scientific community to avoid double counting, but preferred not to change RGI without a consensus agreement from both the glacier and ice-sheet research communities.
+An important discussion about RGI outlines in region 19 has originated from two recent publications: {cite:t}`Millan2022` and {cite:t}`Hock2023`, opening the question whether certain outlines in RGI belong to the ice sheet or to the glacier category.
+We acknowledge the need for discussion and coordination within the scientific community to avoid double counting, but chose not to change RGI without a consensus agreement from both the glacier and ice-sheet research communities.

 ## Additional information